Skip to main content

 Getting a speeding ticket will affect the cost of your policy and your ability to be insured.
 The only question is what type of speeding ticket you will get and how much it will impact your car insurance.

-• You can receive demerit points for a speeding ticket in Ontario, leading to financial repercussions and coverage issues.
+• You can receive demerit points for a speeding ticket in Ontario.

 How much does a speeding ticket increase insurance in Ontario?